zuozhenggh/learning-library/data-management-library/database/hybrid-adg/deploy-adg-lvm/deploy-adg-lvm.md

 <copy>vi $ORACLE_HOME/network/admin/tnsnames.ora</copy>
 ```

-Add following lines into tnsnames.ora, replace xxx.xxx.xxx.xxx with the public ip or hostname of the cloud hosts, replace `ORCL_nrt1d4` with your standby db unique name.
+Add following lines into tnsnames.ora, using the public ip or hostname of the cloud hosts, replace `ORCL_nrt1d4` with your standby db unique name.

 ```
 ORCL_nrt1d4 =